The Sacrifice (short story): Plot

-Dr. Reaume, 61-years-of-age, is a successful therapist, treating patients for over thirty years.
+Dr. Reaume is a 61 year old successful therapist of over thirty years.
 He is happily married with one son and a grandson; he has many casual friendships as well as respectful professional contacts.
-He keeps himself fit and enjoys excellent health, still working 10-12 hour days.
+He keeps himself fit and enjoys excellent health despite working 10-12 hour days.
 He has been awarded a special citation from the American Academy of Humanistic Sciences.
 Reumer loves his life and career.

 Dr. Reumes demeanor with his clients is genial, concerned without seeming alarmed, and maintaining a benign and gently paternalistic tone.
 His patients have the highest regard for him.
 The doctor relishes his role as healer, but is modest with respect to his talents.
 Dr. Reaume's own sense of normalcy and adequacy in his life allows him to remain interested, but emotionally aloof from the bewildered, damaged and suffering humanity he treats.

 A young woman, who knows of Dr. Reaume by reputation, approaches on the street and begs to make an appointment: she is suffering from morbid dreams.
 The doctor recommends her to a younger colleague.
 Months later she contacts Reaume, confessing she had not sought the treatment and suffers from insomnia.
 He consents to treat her.
 During the session, the intelligent and attractive woman disgorges a litany of apologies and describes a horrible dream sequence: A group of priestesses in robes prepare a panicked and pleading man for a ritualistic beheading: the man has the face of Reaume.
 The client divulges that she was one of the priestesses, helpless to intervene to stop the killing.
 Fully in his domain, Reaume received this episode with aplomb, assuring the woman he felt no disgust and would proceed to deal frankly to discover the source of her suffering.